fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-marker.md

 heading: Time Marker
 ---

 FusionTime lets you mark events on the [time axis](/fusiontime/fusiontime-component/time-axis).
 A time marker appears as an overlay on the canvas.
-When you hover the mouse pointer over a time marker, a tooltip appears with the information about the marker.
+When you hover the mouse pointer over a time marker, a tooltip appears with information about the marker.

 A time marker can be of two types:

-- Time instance marker - It occurs at a given instance of time.
+- Time instance marker - It represents a given instance of time.
-- Time band marker - It occurs over a span of time.
+- Time band marker - It represents an interval of time.

-## Time instance marker
+## Time Instance Marker

 To create a single time instance marker follow the steps below:

-- Create a `timeMarker` object under `xAxis` object
+- Create a `timeMarker` object under the `xAxis` object.

 - Within the `timeMarker` object use the `start` attribute to define the time instance at which the marker should be drawn.